-Market risk
+1.3 Market risk

-Demand for the Issuer's financial products and services is affected by changes in economic conditions, investment markets, investor sentiment and customer preferences.
-There is a risk that the financial performance of the Issuer is significantly affected by changes in investment markets and economic conditions both in Australia and globally in New Zealand, Japan, the US, the UK and Europe where the Issuer conducts business.
+There is a risk that the financial performance of the Issuer is significantly affected by changes in investment markets and economic conditions (including, but not limited to, the impact of the COVID-19 pandemic) both in Australia and globally in New Zealand, Japan, Singapore, the United States, Canada, the United Kingdom and Europe where the Issuer primarily conducts business.
 Domestic and international economic conditions and forecasts are influenced by a number of factors such as economic growth rates, cost and availability of capital, central bank intervention, inflation and deflation rates and market volatility and uncertainty.
-Economic conditions may also be impacted by major shock events such as natural disasters, war and terrorism, political and social unrest, and sovereign debt restructuring and defaults.
+Economic conditions may also be impacted by major shock events such as natural disasters, pandemics or disease outbreaks such as COVID-19, war such as the ongoing Russia/Ukraine conflict, terrorism, geopolitical events such the United Kingdom's departure from the European Union, political and social unrest such as the 2019-2020 Hong Kong protests, and sovereign debt restructuring and defaults.

-Any deterioration in investment markets, investor sentiment or economic conditions in the Issuer's core markets may lead to reductions in new business sales, and therefore reduced cash flows, which may have an adverse impact on the overall financial performance and position of the Issuer.
+Any deterioration in investment markets, investor sentiment or economic conditions (including but not limited to the ongoing impact of the COVID-19 pandemic) in the Issuer's core markets may lead to reductions in the value of the Issuer's investments, which may have an adverse impact on the overall financial performance and position of the Issuer.